Machine Learning and Control: Foundations, Advances, and Perspectives

 Transformers demonstrate superior performance in supervised learning tasks, largely due to their ability to capture context; that is, the relationships between words within a sentence.
 To achieve this, transformers are trained on datasets consisting of sequences of words, such as sentences or paragraphs.
-Formally, the training data is given by $\{(Z^j, Y^j)\}_{j\in[N]}$, where each input sequence $Z^j \in (\mathbb{R}^d)^n$ and output sequence $Y^j \in (\mathbb{R}^d)^m$ represent $n$ and $m$ words encoded as vectors in a $d$--dimensional Euclidean space.
+Formally, the training data is given by $\{(Z^j, Y^j)\}_{j\in[N]}$, where each input sequence $Z^j \in (\mathbb{R}^d)^n$ and output sequence $Y^j \in (\mathbb{R}^d)^m$ represent $n$ and $m$ words encoded as vectors in a $d$-dimensional Euclidean space.
 Often in applications, $m \leq n$, so that the length of the target sequences $Y^j$ is smaller than that of the input sequences $Z^j$.

-To effectively capture contextual relationships within sequences, the transformer architecture is often employed in the state--of--the--art LLMs.
-Transformers, which can be viewed as an extension of ResNets, incorporate self--attention layers that exploit the sequential structure of the data.
+To effectively capture contextual relationships within sequences, the transformer architecture is often employed in the state-of-the-art LLMs.
+Transformers, which can be viewed as an extension of ResNets, incorporate self-attention layers that exploit the sequential structure of the data.
 Heuristically, these layers model the ``context'' of each sequence by dynamically weighting and mixing its components based on pairwise similarity.

-Motivated by their empirical success, a rigorous theoretical framework for understanding the role and mechanisms of self--attention is beginning to emerge.
-Early work in this direction includes \cite{lu2019understanding,sanderSinkformers2022}, which interprets the elements of an input sequence as interacting particles, where the interaction is mediated by a kernel derived from the self--attention mechanism.
-This particle--based viewpoint is further developed in \cite{geshkovski2023emergence,burger2025analysis,geshkovski2025mathematical}, where it is used to establish asymptotic clustering results for attention--only transformers with shared weights.
+Motivated by their empirical success, a rigorous theoretical framework for understanding the role and mechanisms of self-attention is beginning to emerge.
+Early work in this direction includes \cite{lu2019understanding,sanderSinkformers2022}, which interprets the elements of an input sequence as interacting particles, where the interaction is mediated by a kernel derived from the self-attention mechanism.
+This particle-based viewpoint is further developed in \cite{geshkovski2023emergence,burger2025analysis,geshkovski2025mathematical}, where it is used to establish asymptotic clustering results for attention-only transformers with shared weights.

-Our work \cite{alcalde2025clustering} adds to this growing literature by providing precise mathematical results that explain the role of self--attention as a clustering mechanism, within a simplified yet expressive class of attention--only transformers which we refer to as \emph{hardmax self--attention dynamics}.
+Our work \cite{alcalde2025clustering} adds to this growing literature by providing precise mathematical results that explain the role of self-attention as a clustering mechanism, within a simplified yet expressive class of attention-only transformers which we refer to as \emph{hardmax self-attention dynamics}.